 The Reverend Doctor Laura A. Smit is Professor of Theology at Calvin University in Grand Rapids, MI, where she has been teaching since 1999.
 She is also the Assistant Pastor of Good Shepherd Presbyterian Church (ECO) in Grand Rapids.
 She is ordained as minister of the Word in both ECO: A Covenant Order of Evangelical Presbyterians and in the Christian Reformed Church in North America (CRCNA).

 Dr. Smit is a graduate of Calvin College, Calvin Theological Seminary, and Boston University.
 She was ordained in the PC(USA) in 1989 and served as the pastor of First Presbyterian Church of Clayton, New Jersey for six years before going to B.U. for a Ph.D. in medieval philosophy and theological aesthetics.
 Her dissertation was on aesthetic epistemology in the theology of Bonaventure.

-She is the author of Loves Me, Loves Me Not: The Ethics of Unrequited Love, a book that features interviews with many college students about their experiences of romantic rejection.
-This book has led to many speaking engagements on college campuses.
+She is the author of the commentary on the book of Judges in the Brazos Theological Commentary series (2018) and of Loves Me, Loves Me Not: The Ethics of Unrequited Love (2005), a book that features interviews with many college students about their experiences of romantic rejection.
 Other books to which she has contributed chapters can be found on the “Books” page.
-Her theological commentary on the book of Judges for the Brazos series will be released in the fall of 2017.

-Her current research interests are focused on the thought of C. S. Lewis, particularly on Lewis as a medievalist.
-Her recent sabbatical research was on the virtue of magnanimity in Lewis and his sources.
-She also continues to do work on Bonaventure and on theological aesthetics.
-For her CV, see her LinkedIn Profile page.
+Her current research interests are focused on the theology of beauty in the Reformed tradition and the thought of C. S. Lewis, particularly on Lewis as a medievalist.
+She also continues to do work on Bonaventure.